Cathytsy/DVD-SQL-Project/README.md

 ## Objective
 🤔 Running a DVD Rental business is never easy, especially when it comes to some business solutions.

-### Query1: Understanding my scale of business - Find all branches and the name of the staff
+### Query1-Understanding my scale of business - Find all branches and the name of the staff

 If I want to expand my business e.g opening another shop, what factors should I put into an account?
 - How many employees should I recruit?